spotify/lingon/README.md

 ```

 ## Configure it
-Your project should have a so called "ojfile.js" which is used to configure and run Lingon.
+Your project should have a lingon.js file which is used to configure and run Lingon.

-Here's a minimal ojfile with comments:
+Here's a minimal lingon.js file with comments:

 ```JavaScript
 #!/usr/bin/env node